 - Demand a reasonable settlement

 An insurance company does not stay in business by simply giving claimants the settlements they want.
 It will generally respond with an offer lower than your demand.
 Its adjusters and lawyers are paid to dispute and deny claims, especially those for serious long-term injuries or disabilities, which are costly.
 Only an experienced personal injury attorney knows how to stand up to these well-trained negotiators by:

 - Obtaining the testimony of expert witnesses

-- Retaining an accident reconstruction specialist to prove the negligent driver’s fault
+- Retaining an accident reconstruction worker to prove the negligent driver’s fault

 - Negotiating to get the award you deserve

 If the insurance company still does not offer an acceptable settlement, mediation might be necessary.
 A neutral, third-party mediator could be called in to bring the two parties closer to an agreement on an acceptable award.

 If negotiation and/or mediation result in an offer that your lawyer feels is acceptable, you’ll have the opportunity to look at it closely and ask questions.
 If you and your attorney agree that the award offered will cover your past and future damages, you will accept the offer and sign a release form stating that you won’t seek any more compensation for your accident.